6–7 Precentor's Court

 6 and 7 Precentor's Court are an historic pair of buildings in the English city of York, North Yorkshire.
-Grade II listed structures, standing on Precentor's Court, the buildings date to the mid-19th century, with number 7 having earlier origins.
+Grade II listed and standing on Precentor's Court, the buildings date to the mid-19th century, with No. 7 having earlier origins.
 The properties were renovated in the 20th century.

 Rachael Epworth, a pawnbroker, formerly lived at the property.
 Henry Hardcastle purchased the property from her.
-A. Ayer Carr, a new member of the Yorkshire Philosophical Society, was living at number 6 in 1900.
+A. Ayer Carr, a new member of the Yorkshire Philosophical Society, was living at No. 6 in 1900.

+6 Precentor's Court was used as the exterior filming location for the home of the lead character Patience Evans in the television drama Patience.